ManonLef/calculator/planning phase/Notes and progress pseudocode.md

     - [ ] implement decimal funtionality after a pseudo session
     - [ ] round decimals to avoid overflowing the screen
     - [ ] OPTIONAL add keyboard support

+- *2208052032*
+    -[ ] OPTIONAL Look into `setTimeout` ID.
+How to find it.
+If I can find it, I can then use `clearTimeout(id)`.
+        - Possible usecase: after dividing by zero, a selfDestruct timeout sequence is started.
+When turning off the calculator while that's running, there's another timeout triggered that runs in sequence with the selfDestruct one.
+    -[ ] turn calculator "off" and the remove the eventlistener for the on off button temporarily? add it back after the sequence.
+No clue if this would work